Saurabh13042004/feedback-ui/README.md

 - **Icon Integration**: Integrating React Icons enhanced the visual appeal and interactivity of the user interface, adding a dynamic touch to the feedback experience.

 - **Routing with React Router DOM**: I explored and implemented smooth navigation and routing within the application using React Router DOM, creating a seamless user journey.

-- **Mock REST API with json-server**: The use of json-server to simulate a REST API for data posting, updating, and deleting was a valuable learning experience, allowing me to interact with data in a controlled environment.

 - **CSS Styling and Responsiveness**: I honed my skills in CSS styling and responsiveness, ensuring a visually appealing and user-friendly design across various devices.